Neylz/Arduino-Led-Panel/README.md

 # Arduino-Led-Panel

 ## Description
-A project for a diy led panel with a single strip led of 147 leds disposed like below exemple.
+A project for a diy led panel with a single strip led of 147 leds disposed like below exemple on a matrix of 7x21.
 I used the `Adafruit_NeoPixel` library to control the differents leds.
 The code for the rainbow wave was picked in the strandtest exemple of the library.

 The "manonProgram" folder contains a special version of the program for a friend.